Chassis

-Examples of use
+Examples

 Vehicles

-In the case of vehicles, the term rolling chassis means the frame plus the "running gear" like engine, transmission, drive shaft, differential and suspension.
-An underbody (sometimes referred to as "coachwork"), which is usually not necessary for integrity of the structure, is built on the chassis to complete the vehicle.
+In the case of vehicles, the term rolling chassis means the frame plus the "running gear" like engine, transmission, drive shaft, differential, and suspension.
+The "rolling chassis" description originated from assembly production when an integrated chassis "rolled on its own tires" just before truck bodies were bolted to the frames near the end of the line.
+An underbody (sometimes referred to as "coachwork"), which is usually not necessary for the integrity of the structure, is built on the chassis to complete the vehicle.

 For commercial vehicles, a rolling chassis consists of an assembly of all the essential parts of a truck without the body to be ready for operation on the road.
 A car chassis will be different from one for commercial vehicles because of the heavier loads and constant work use.
 Commercial vehicle manufacturers sell "chassis only", "cowl and chassis", as well as "chassis cab" versions that can be outfitted with specialized bodies.
 These include motor homes, fire engines, ambulances, box trucks, etc.

 In particular applications, such as school buses, a government agency like National Highway Traffic Safety Administration (NHTSA) in the U.S. defines the design standards of chassis and body conversions.

 An armoured fighting vehicle's hull serves as the chassis and comprises the bottom part of the AFV that includes the tracks, engine, driver's seat, and crew compartment.
 This describes the lower hull, although common usage might include the upper hull to mean the AFV without the turret.
 The hull serves as a basis for platforms on tanks, armoured personnel carriers, combat engineering vehicles, etc.

 In the intermodal trucking industry, a chassis is a type of semi-trailer onto which a cargo container can be mounted for road transport.